FluxML/NNlib.jl/README.md

 This package will provide a library of functions useful for ML, such as softmax, sigmoid, convolutions and pooling.
 It doesn't provide any other "high-level" functionality like layers or AD.

-Other packages can build on these functions as if they were defined in Base Julia; for example, CuArrays provides GPU kernels, and Flux provides automatic differentiation; both can work together without explicitly being aware of each other.
+Other packages can build on these functions as if they were defined in Base Julia; for example, [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) provides GPU kernels, and [Zygote.jl](https://github.com/FluxML/Zygote.jl) provides automatic differentiation; both can work together without explicitly being aware of each other.